Rumbleship/oid/README.md

 # Rumbleship Oids
+Oid library provided for example/use with [Rumbleship GQL Framework](https://github.com/rumbleship/rfi-gql-framework/).
+NB that oids packaged in the contained Registry are directly related to Rumbleship's business operations.
+You should provide your own.
 ## Why Oid
 We use oids for several reasons:
 1. Exposing identifiers that are clearly prefixed with what they identify is immensely helpful for us as developers.